engpetarmarinov/ApplySofiaKindergarten/README.md

 ﻿# ApplySofiaKindergarten
-Calculate chances when applying for a kindergarten in Sofia
+Calculate chances when applying for a kindergarten in Sofia by fetching data from Sofia Kindertens site (https://kg.sofia.bg/)

 ## Requirements
 * Nodejs